JuliaAI/MLJTuning.jl/README.md

   simply selects the model whose evaluation `e` has the smallest or largest `e.measurement[1]` value, according to whether the metric `e.measure[1]` is a `:loss` or `:score`.
-Most heuristics are *generic* and in the sense they will apply no matter what tuning strategy is applied.
+Most heuristics are *generic* in the sense they will apply no matter what tuning strategy is applied.
 A selection heuristic supported by a multi-objective tuning strategy must select *some* "best" model (e.g., a random Pareto optimal solution).